Lakhimpur Kheri violence: President Kovind assured he will discuss matter with Centre today, says Priyanka Gandhi | english.lokmat.com

 "It is the responsibility of the government to listen to the voice of the country and the public.
 It is not my demand or the demand of Congress or our workers.
 It is the demand of the public.
 I reiterate, it is the demand of the public of Uttar Pradesh and the families of those martyred," she said.

-The Congress delegation that met the President today was led by Rahul Gandhi and included Priyanka Gandhi Vadra, Mallikarjun Kharge, KC Venugopal, AK Antony, Ghulam Nabi Azad and Adhir Ranjan Chowdhury.
+The Congress delegation that met the President today was led by Rahul Gandhi and included Priyanka Gandhi Vadra, Mallikarjun Kharge, AK Antony and Ghulam Nabi Azad.

 In a memorandum submitted to the President, the Congress has demanded dismissing of MoS Teni and an independent judicial investigation by a Commission comprising of two sitting judges of the Supreme Court of India or the High Court.